 In 2013, the Fund constructed a new building.
 The new facility is also occupied by the Association and the Insurance Trust.
 In June 2013, the Board passed a resolution approving the recoupment of construction costs through the Association and Insurance Trust prepaying eight years of rent to the Retirement and Relief Fund.
 The Association's and Insurance Trust's share of rent for the eight-year period totaled \$170,000 and \$85,000, respectively.
 These amounts were recorded as deferred rent in the accompanying financial statements and are being amortized over eight years.
-Deferred Rent as of June 30, 2020 and 2019 is \$29,742 and \$63,865, respectively.
-Rental income for the years ended June 30, 2020 and 2019 was \$34,123 and \$33,454, respectively.
+Deferred Rent as of June 30, 2021 and 2020 is \$-0- and \$29,742, respectively.
+Rental income for the years ended June 30, 2021 and 2020 was \$29,742 and \$34,123, respectively.
 There is no formal lease between the related parties.
+Remaining deferred amounts were recognized during 2021.